How We Designed Our Budget Step 2- Budget Categories

 We like to have 1 year in our emergency savings, but that is what helps us sleep better at night.

-If you have debt, I still recommend an emergency savings fund, even if it is $25.00 a month saved.
+I still recommend an emergency savings fund, even $25.00 monthly if you have debt.

-I would aggressively pay off the debt once I’ve saved 3-6 months or even a year of emergency funds while completing the above.
+Once I’ve saved 3-6 months or even a year of emergency funds, I will aggressively pay off the debt while completing the above actions.

 Once you pay a smaller debt off, you roll that money into the next smallest debt until your debt is paid off.